Saikrishnareddy12345/django_restApi_project1/README.md

 ***Supported API's***

-**Use the POSTMAN tool to test this All API's, you feel real world api testing while you are doing Testing**
+**Use the POSTMAN tool to test this All API's, It's better to feel real world api testing while you are doing Testing**

 1) To redirect to the Home page, and it shows the API operations